Published Jul 13, 2021

 • The first step in becoming a caretaker for a family member is understanding when it’s appropriate to step in and assist your parents with their healthcare and wellbeing.

-• Adult children caring for their parents need to keep their own health and wellbeing in mind when working as a caretaker to avoid experiencing caregiver burnout’ or developing a serious mental health issue.
+• Adult children caring for their parents need to keep their own health and well-being in mind when working as a caretaker to avoid experiencing caregiver burnout’ or developing a serious mental health issue.

 The tips outlined in this piece aim to make the transition for adult children caregivers smoother, guiding you into this new role as a care provider.